Satarupa Pyne

 Satarupa Pyne is an Indian supermodel and actress.
 Satarupa made her Bollywood debut with Madhur Bhandarkar's drama film Calendar Girls.
-Her second film was Arindam Nandi's Bengali film, Meher Aali.
-Currently she has appeared in a couple of successful web series and made it to a Viacom project for Voot at Fuh se Fantasy, and for Zee5 originals Bhalobashar Shahor as a lead.
+Her second film was the Bengali production Meher Aali, directed by Arindam Nandi.
+Her most acclaimed project to date is London Dreams, in which she played a maid.
+She played the lead in the Viacom production Fuh Se Fantasy, for which she received widespread critical acclaim.
+She played the lead again in the Zee5 original Bhalobashar Shahor, dubbed Pyar Se in Hindi.